Collaborative Document Editing with Multiple Users and AI Agents: System Implementation

 \subsubsection{Comment response generation}

 When users mention agents in a comment, an \textit{autogen} group chat is created.
-The tagged agents are attached to the conversation and initialized with their profile information.
-Moreover, document text and goal, selected text, and previous conversation history for the selected text (if present) are added to the chat.
-The agent initialization prompt is shown in Appendix~\ref{lst:agent_prompt}.
+The tagged agents are attached to the conversation and initialized with their profile (prompt in \cref{lst:agent_prompt}).
+Document text and goal, selected text, and conversation history for the selected text (if present) are added.